personaelabs/efficient-zk-ecdsa/README.md

 _The code in this repo is unaudited and not recommended for production use._

-Please refer to [this Ethereum Research post](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629) for details.
+Please refer to [this blog post](https://personaelabs.org/posts/efficient-ecdsa-1/) for details.
 The circuits in this repo uses circuits from [circom-ecdsa](https://github.com/0xPARC/circom-ecdsa).

 ## Install dependencies